-- Rainbow Fish-I think this book first came out when I was in high school and it made the rounds of the soon to be teachers and we all loved it as a great book about sharing.
-I’ve heard some people look at it as a “way to buy friends,” but I think there’s a lot of potentially great lessons in there.
+- Rainbow Fish-I think this book first came out when I was in high school it made the rounds of the soon-to-be teachers and we all loved it as a great book about sharing.
+I’ve heard some people look at it as a “way to buy friends,” but I think there are a lot of potentially great lessons in there.
 This is a popular book and we’ve read it several times.

 - Swimmy– this is a great book for talking about working together.
-Swimmy is a black fish in a sea of red fish, and the big fish always pick on them.
-They must solve a problem of how to work together.
+Swimmy is a black fish in a sea of redfish, and the big fish always pick on them.
+They must solve the problem of how to work together.
 Truthfully, we read this one a while ago, and I don’t remember their reaction to it, but I love it, so I decided to include it here.

 - Fish Faces– this one might be nonfiction, all in how you look at it.
 I think the call number was nonfiction. but, it’s pictures of different fish faces, and you decide how the fish are feeling.
 This is super cute and the kids loved looking at the different faces and guessing how the fish felt.